 Honda to extend production suspension at some North American plants

-Honda Motor Co said on Tuesday it will extend production suspensions at some North American plants into the week of March 29 due to various supply chain issues.

-WASHINGTON: Honda Motor Co said on Tuesday it will extend production suspensions at some North American plants into the week of March 29 due to various supply chain issues.
+WASHINGTON: Honda Motor said on Tuesday (Mar 23) it will extend production suspensions at some North American plants into the week of Mar 29 due to various supply chain issues.

 Honda cited "impact from COVID-19, congestion at various ports, the microchip shortage and severe winter weather" for the production cuts.